 In the past couple of years, the Club has supported "pop-up" events which the board hoped would interest alums in the area.
 Since these events are not possible at the moment, we have held one online program, given by Martha Hanner on her early years at the Jet Propulsion Lab in California.
 This worked out well and the board has decided to facilitate Zoom pop-ups and would be happy to receive proposals from you.

 Please fill out this online form to submit your ideas.

 Thank you for your participation as presenter or viewer!

 Zoom Pop-up Program Coordinators

-Later this year, club member Nina Scott '59 will share with us her findings on how the pineapple traveled across continents and oceans in an intriguing chapter of food history.
+You may have read her articles on cooking, identity, and memory; soon our club member Nina Scott '59 will share her earlier findings on how the pineapple traveled across continents and oceans in an intriguing chapter of food history.

-Watch your email this fall for an invitation for Nina's talk.
+Watch your email for an invitation for Nina's talk.